-Cash used in operating activities totaled \$13.0 million during 2014, compared to \$12.7 million during 2013.
-Cash used in operating activities resulted primarily from cash used to fund our net loss, after adjusting for non-cash charges such as realized gains and losses on warrant exchange, stock-based compensation, depreciation and amortization charges and changes in operating assets and liabilities.
+Cash used in operating activities totaled \$14.8 million during 2016, compared to \$5.8 million in 2015, and \$13.0 million in 2014.
+The change in cash flows from operating activities in 2015 primarily reflects an \$8.0 million upfront payment we received under the terms of the license agreement with Sony for our PicoP® scanning technology.
+Cash used in operating activities resulted primarily from cash used to fund our net loss, after adjusting for non-cash charges such as realized gains and losses on warrant exchange, share-based compensation, depreciation and amortization charges and changes in operating assets and liabilities.

-Investing Activities
+Investing activities